amauricoder/42_ft_printf/README.md

 Ft_printf is a project from the common core curriculum of 42 school.
 The goal of this project is to code a clone of the libc library printf().
 The printf() function in C is a widely used function for formatted output.
 It stands for "print formatted" and is primarily used to display data on the screen or write it to a file.
 The function takes a format string as its first argument, which can contain placeholders called format specifiers.
 These placeholders are replaced by the values of additional arguments provided to the function.
 - Returns the number of characters printed, excluding the null byte used to terminate output to strings.
+>The code was written according to the 42 norm (norminette) guidelines.

 ## Usage
 1. Clone the repository